 After the space is cleared and any appliances are removed, you can remove the existing countertops.
 There are essentially only two ways in which countertops are installed.
 They either screw into brackets to keep them from shifting, as is the case of laminate counter tops, or they simply rest on the cabinets themselves.

 There is often a caulk line between the cabinets and the countertop.
 To remove, use a utility knife, and cut the caulk line, being careful not to mar the cabinet faces.
 If there are brackets on the inside of the cabinets, unscrew them and then gently lift the countertops.
 Gently scrape any excess caulk left over, again making sure not to mar the cabinet faces.
 That’s all there is to it!

 How to Check for Level of New Countertops

 It’s a fact that houses settle and that cabinets may not be level.
 A good countertop installer will make sure that your counter tops are level.
 However, always make sure your counter tops are shimmed properly.
-Do this by placing a level on the counter tops before your intallers leave.
+Do this by placing a level on the counter tops before your installers leave.

 Dust will happen.
 Dropping something may happen.
-That will leave your dishes and bakeware exposed.
+That will leave your dishes and bake-ware exposed.

-Make sure you Review and Approve Everything for your New Countertops
+Review and Approve Everything

 Very few things are cut on site.
 If you have a natural stone, make sure you approve not only the slab, but the placement of the cuts as well.
 There may be a mar in a section of the counter top you want to avoid or you want to minimize any seams.
 Ask to see the slab with the cut markings on it before they cut.
 The outlets behind our bar were not correctly measured and cut on-site.
 They had to bring out a new piece a couple of days later to fix that but it was worth it.
 On a laminate bar top we did a few years ago, we made absolutely sure they would use one solid piece without seams because it was 45 inches wide.
 Reviewing and asking questions is very important when you are working with any company.